Pocket Squares | Rules and Etiquette in 2023

 One thing that we would strongly advocate with your pocket square is what we call the +2 Rule.
 If you think of a scale of 1 to 10, with 1 being the most conservative and 10 being the most flamboyant, then for your colours or fold you should go for something that is +2 above what you would normally choose for yourself.

-Lets say on the above scale you would normally be around a 3, we would fully encourage you to be a little bolder and go for a 5.
-The reason for this, is the best thing about a pocket square is it elevates your overall appearance and demonstrates that you care about how you look and will get you noticed.
+Let's say on the above scale you would normally be around a 3, we would fully encourage you to be a little bolder and go for a 5.
+The reason for this is that the best thing about a pocket square is it elevates your overall appearance and demonstrates that you care about how you look and will get you noticed.
 However, to truly benefit from it, you need to go just a little further up the scale from your normal dress level.

 Taking this into your everyday attire, trust us when we say, don't take the safe route and blend into the crowd.
 For most people, you won't want to be a 10, but if you choose colours or a fold that are +2, trust us when we say you will be rewarded with some compliments, and who doesn't like receiving the odd compliment or two?